7 Reasons Why You Should Be Using a VPN

 Is it free to use a VPN?

 Not all VPNs are free, but many VPN services do offer free versions of their technology.
+Some companies even offer technology that functions like a VPN, such as Apple with their iCloud Private Relay.
 A free VPN still provides security and privacy online, as well as the ability to change your IP location.
 However, a paid VPN typically provides better service.
 Furthermore, paid VPNs tend to be more secure; some free VPNs collect your information themselves, defeating the purpose of using a VPN for privacy.
 Weigh the benefits and downsides of using a free VPN before you download one.

 Am I using a VPN?
 How to tell if you’re connected